GuavaCZ/calendar/README.md

 ### Creating events
 As shown in the example, there are multiple ways to create events.
 At the very least, an array object with a `title`, `start` and `end` properties is required.

-To help you with creating events, we provide an `Event` ValueObject which contains methods with all available properties an event can have.
+To help you with creating events, we provide an `Event` ValueObject which contains methods with all available properties an calendar can have.

 This is possible because the `Event` clas implements the `Eventable` interface, which returns the array object.

-You can add the `Eventable` interface to any class you want to be treated as an event, such as your eloquent models!
+You can add the `Eventable` interface to any class you want to be treated as an calendar, such as your eloquent models!

 Here is an example: